Estimated reading time: 4 minutes

 - No evidence of conscious disregard or substantial and unjustifiable risk

+We analyze both the apparent driving conduct, situation, as well as the intent of the driver at the time.
 Jail is rare.
 But keeping it off your driver’s license record can save you money.
-Moreover, you can save more than the cost of hiring a defense attorney, within a few years.
+Moreover, you may save more than the cost of hiring a defense attorney, within a few years.

 Reckless Driving Attorney Thomas Gallagher helps clients avoid convictions in these cases, and keep their driving records clean.
+He’s been doing it for decades.
+And he can help you too.